FOLLOW US

 Passport validity requirements

-If you’re visiting Georgia, your passport should be valid for the length of your visit.
+If you’re visiting Georgia, your passport should be valid for the duration of your stay.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.
 Renew your passport if you need to.